A normal blood test in a fat person today is meaningless and not predictive of what their morbid obesity will do to them in the future.

 Research shows that fat individuals even with MHO are at a higher risk of developing metabolic disorders and cardiovascular diseases as they age.

-A study in The Lancet Diabetes & Endocrinology (2018) found that people with obesity who initially have normal metabolic profiles are at a higher risk for developing heart disease, type 2 diabetes and early death as they grow older.
+A study in The Lancet Diabetes & Endocrinology (2018) found that obese people who initially have normal metabolic profiles are at a higher risk for developing heart disease, type 2 diabetes and early death as they grow older.

 Skeptics or supporters of fat acceptance might argue that anyone, including thin people and professional athletes, are at risk for these conditions as they get older, since all bodies become more vulnerable to illness as they age.

-Well yes, this is true, but – for fat people, the corner that Father Time lurks around is a lot closer than it is for people of medically acceptable body weight – and especially for healthy-weight people who regularly exercise and don’t smoke.
+Well yes, this is true, but – for significantly overweight people, the corner that Father Time lurks around is a lot closer than it is for people of medically acceptable body weight – and especially for healthy-weight people who regularly exercise and don’t smoke.

 The long-term risks of obesity often remain hidden in youth and are more difficult to identify until later in life, when they may manifest as type 2 diabetes, high blood pressure, severely clogged arteries and worn-down cartilage in the knees.

-Obesity significantly increases the risk of a variety of health conditions that routine blood tests at the yearly health checkup will not detect.
+Obesity significantly increases the risk of a variety of health conditions that routine blood tests at the yearly health checkup will not detect — such as obstructive sleep apnea.

-A study in Chest (Javaheri et al., 2014) found that individuals with obesity are at an increased risk of developing obstructive sleep apnea, when the airway during sleep becomes blocked from excess fat in the throat tissue, leading to interrupted breathing.
+A study in Chest (Javaheri et al., 2014) found that individuals with obesity are at an increased risk of developing OSA; the airway during sleep becomes blocked from excess fat in the throat tissue, leading to interrupted breathing.

 Research published in The Journal of Thrombosis and Haemostasis (Beemath et al., 2018) showed that obesity is a strong independent risk factor for DVT.